 - 1. Reading the assigned material.
 That includes following the numeric examples closely and writing down questions about anything not entirely clear.
 You are expected to read the text, in full.
 In this course, the first reading assignments are long, but their pace slows down especially in the last part of the course when the material becomes more advanced. - 2.
 Completing the assigned homework practice problems (and turning them in on time).
 Statistics involves learned SKILLS, so it necessary to do statistics, not just read and understand. - 3.
 Attending the class sessions, listening closely, asking questions -- be sure to have done the reading first.
-Do not fall behind!

-- 4. Studying for, taking, and reviewing answers for quizzes. - 5.
-Attending your lab section.
+Do not fall behind! - 4.
+Studying for, taking, and reviewing answers for quizzes. - 5.
+Attending your lab section, which is a kind of "using statistics" practicum.
 Be sure to bring questions from the reading with you.
-This is a great chance to get real help with what is not completely clear and to pursue deeply whatever has excited you (yes, there can be exciting things in statistics!).
-Lab sections will also be the place to develop some computer data-analysis experience.
+Lab sessions are a great chance to get real help with what is not completely clear, to pursue deeply whatever has excited your interest, and to develop some computer data-analysis experience.

 The class format is mainly prepared presentations (i.e., lecture) with response to questions, but there will be some in-class exercises and student participation in work teams.
 Whereas lab sessions are especially oriented toward homework problems that emphasize calculations, class sessions have more emphasis on a conceptual comprehension of statistical methods and are more directly oriented toward the content of quizzes.
-This is a very important difference in emphasis (on two complementary aspects of the course), but there is crossover between lab and class.
+This is a very important difference in emphasis: Class and lab sessions are in good part independent and autonomous from each other, though complementary.